 Phase I ESAs are completed in compliance with ASTM Practice E 1527-13 and the All Appropriate Inquiries Act under the Small Business Relief and Brownfields Revitalization Act of 2002.
 Under the Comprehensive Environmental Response, Compensation, and Liability Act, an environmental site assessment can provide the basic supporting documentation to protect against corporate and/or personal liability.

-Our team has completed hundreds of Phase I ESAs throughout the Midwest ranging from small commercial businesses to industrial facilities and wind farms over 50-square miles in size.
-We evaluate underlying land and physical improvements of a property by:
+Our team has completed hundreds of Phase I ESAs throughout the Midwest at locations ranging from small commercial businesses to industrial facilities and wind farms over 50-square-miles in size.
+We evaluate the underlying land and proposed physical improvements of properties by:

 We offer a broad range of environmental consulting services tailored to meet your needs.
 We serve industrial, utility, municipal, and commercial clients with NEPA documentation, wetland and stream delineations, federal and state agency permitting, due diligence, SPCC, and SWPPP development.
-We offer a complete package of services, including study design, identification of key concerns, scientific investigation and analysis, concise and easy-to-understand reporting, and liaison with governmental agencies.
-These services help our clients balance the economic viability of projects with responsible stewardship of natural environments to provide natural and economically sustainable options.
+We offer a complete package of services, including design, identification of key concerns, scientific investigation and analysis, concise and easy-to-understand reporting, and liaison with governmental agencies.
+These services help our clients balance the economic viability of projects with responsible stewardship of the natural environment.

 Threatened & Endangered Species Studies